neovasudeva/Treasure-Hunter/README.md

 # Final Project - CS 296 - Treasure Hunter
 Hello!
 This repo contains our CS296 final project.
-It is a text-based game called "Treasure Hunter."
+It is a text-based game called "Treasure Hunter" written in Clojure.
 More details are below.

 ### Group Members
 neov2, chenfei5, yimingy5